Program Director: Robert Cottrell, PA(ASCP) 203-582-8676

 - four semester courses in biology or chemistry, particularly courses in microbiology, physiology, anatomy and biochemistry.

-All prerequisites must be completed at a regionally accredited institution in the United States or Canada.
-Due to COVID-19, the program will consider prerequisite courses that have been completed in its entirety online for all course offerings (lecture and lab) if completed at a regionally accredited institution in the United States or Canada.
+All prerequisites must be completed at an accredited institution in the United States or Canada.
+Due to COVID-19, the program will consider prerequisite courses that have been completed in its entirety online for all course offerings (lecture and lab) if completed at an accredited institution in the United States or Canada.
 Hybrid courses are acceptable if they include an on-campus lab component.

 Scores from the Graduate Record Examination are not required.